 A: Yes, just select the method QR Tagging on the Settings page of the job and include the barcode on the QR cards as described above.

-A: You take the pictures, then you upload the JPGs to the system and sort the images in their respective albums, the system will then automatically create individual albums and galleries.
+A: Yes, when you use our knockout service (handled by our partner 36pix) via the editing tab, we can guarantee that the metadata remains saved within the files.
+You take the pictures, then you upload the JPGs to the system and sort the images in their respective albums, the system will then automatically create individual albums and galleries.
+After that, you submit the editing request for the knockouts.
 This way, you can make sure the images are correctly parsed and the metadata does not get lost through the knockout process.
-Then, you upload the knockouts with the exact same filename and the system will automatically replace the JPGs to the PNGs.